Adew1009/Transparent-Budget-Decisions/README.md

 ## Personal Finance Tracker

-### A web page to track your personal finances and see how your money is being spent
+### A Web Page to track your finances and see how your money is being spent

-Transparent Budget Decision is built on React JS front-end incorporating Google Firebase Authentication, Firestore, and an a chat bot.
+Transparent Budget Decision is built on React JS front-end incorporating Google Firebase Authentication, Firestore, and a chatbot.

 ### Getting Started